bioinfo-pf-curie/biogitflow/hotfix-mode-overview.inc.rst

 - The |userm-uvp| checks that the installation is successful, launches a set of testing, in particular the operational testing.

-- Once the validation successful, the |userm-uvp| adds a tag on **hotfix** branch with the new version number.
+- Once the validation is successful, the |userm-uvp| adds a tag on **hotfix** branch with the new version number.

 |step4|
 -------